Interrailing guide for beginners 2019

 If your pass includes other forms of free transport, like ferries or metro train services, you’ll need to add the details to your travel diary each time (and, if you’re on a flexi pass, they’ll count towards your travel allowance).

 As of 2017, the Interrail Pass is valid on Eurostar services, just like any other train journey.
-That gives UK travellers an extra, low-cost way of getting to and from the Continent.
+That gives UK travellers an extra, low-cost way of getting to and from the continent.

 To catch the Eurostar from London to Paris, for example, you’ll need a pass that’s valid in France.
 If you’ve got a Global Pass, however, you can also bundle your Eurostar trip in with your inward/outward UK train journeys.

-There’s a catch, though!
-As the Eurostar is a high-speed service, you’ll need a reservation (30 Euro) before you can jump onboard, and reservations have to be booked a few months in advance.
-Doing it via your Interrail Pass could save you cash and give you an excuse to do the chunnel, but size-up the fares for yourself!
+But there's a catch!
+As the Eurostar is a high-speed service, you’ll need a reservation (€30) before you can jump on board, and reservations have to be booked a few months in advance.
+Doing it via your Interrail Pass could save you cash and give you an excuse to do the chunnel, but size up the fares for yourself!

-If you’re on a flexi-pass, make a note of this!
+If you’re on a flexi pass, make a note of this!
 If you catch a night train (or ferry), it would normally count as two days from your travel allowance.

 However, the 7pm rule says that as long as your train leaves after 7pm and arrives at its destination after 4am, you only need to enter the date of arrival into your travel log.
 That means you only use one day from your travel allowance, leaving you an extra one in the bag.
 Bonus!

-When it comes to Interrailing, Europe really is your oyster.
+When it comes to interrailing, Europe really is your oyster.
 However, it’s easy to get carried away and think you have to hoover up locations to get your money’s worth – or that you can nip round every city in Europe in a month.
 Well, trust us, you can’t!